bradeneast/bradeneast.com/src/projects/WRDS.md

 > [Try it out for yourself](https://wrds.netlify.app) and let me know how it can be improved.

-My goal with this project was to use as few libraries as possible.
+ WRDS is built to take advantage of the responsiveness of the web, which gives it an edge over programs like Microsoft Word and Adobe Acrobat.
+My objective with this project was to use as few libraries as possible, and I'm pleased with the minimal, lightning-fast result (70kb).
 It also needed to be modular and easy to scale as I continue to add new features.
-WRDS is built to take advantage of the responsiveness of the web, which gives it an edge over programs like Microsoft Word and Adobe Acrobat.

 Finally, WRDS is also privacy-first, meaning your data is never shared with a server.
 Everything is stored locally on your machine, giving you total control and privacy.

+---

 ## Technologies used